 Researchers from Lancaster University recently investigated the viability of using 3D printed flavor-based cues for memory recall in old age.
-The researchers discovered that older people who were exposed to childhood food flavors were able to “time travel” back in time and have more vivid memory of the original event.
+The researchers discovered that older people who were exposed to childhood food flavors were able to “time travel” back in time and have a more vivid memory of the original event.

 The researchers recruited 12 senior citizens and recorded 72 memories, each of which was recalled twice.
 The food memories ranged from strawberries in a hospital after giving birth to eating grilled mackerel at a golden wedding.
 The researchers collaborated with the participants to develop personalized flavor-based cues for each of their food memories.
 These 3D-printed edible cues have the same flavors as the original food but are smaller, gel-like balls that are easier to swallow.